 Following successful demonstration of a radiographic procedure competency evaluation, a qualified radiographer may indirectly supervise students.
 Indirect supervision is defined as student supervision provided by a qualified radiographer who is immediately available to assist students regardless of the level of student achievement.
-"Immediately available" is interpreted as the physical presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed.
+"Immediately available" is interpreted as the physical presence of a qualified radiographer in close proximity (voice range) to the room or location where a radiographic procedure is being performed.
 This availability applies to all areas where ionizing radiation is in use on patients.